Skip to content

 EP_LM_USERstore the parameter permanently for all users

-EP_LM_ADMINstore the parameter permanently for all users, can be change only by a system administrator
+EP_LM_ADMINstore the parameter permanently for all users; can be changed only by a system administrator

 Format